AN ANALYSIS OF THE PETROLEUM INDUSTRY GOVERNANCE BILL (PIGB) 2017

 In case of national emergency, the Minister has the right to all petroleum and petroleum products obtained.
 The Minister, in the interest of the nation, has the first right to buy petroleum products, specifically products refined locally.
-Failure to comply with directives pertaining to such matters as issued by the Minister shall render the defaulter liable on conviction to forfeiture of the petroleum product and facilities that are the subject of the offence.
+Failure to comply with directives pertaining to such matters as issued by the Minister shall render the defaulter liable on conviction to forfeiture of the petroleum product and facilities that are the subject of the offense.
 The number of years in the proposed bill was raised from six months to 10 years to properly cite this act as economic sabotage.
-The option for fine was expunged.
+The option for the fine was expunged.

 The Minister is further empowered to oversee the activities of the Nigeria Petroleum Regulatory Commission and issue general policy directions to the Commission provided such policies do not conflict with the PIGB.

 The Commission is the most powerful entity created under the PIGB with a role to take up the assets, resources, funds properties, liabilities, interests, and obligations of the Department of Petroleum Resources (DPR), the Petroleum Inspectorate and the Petroleum Products Pricing Regulatory Agency (PPPRA).
 It also regulates the petroleum industry.
 It is also to keep records of awards and a register of oil blocks, monitor them, conduct a regular audit of activities, conduct bid rounds for oil blocks and administer un-allotted crude oil acreages.